 Facebook fundraising is going to continue to rise — so how do you best leverage it?

 We’ve got your back.
-We’ve outlined what we like and dislike (because hate is a strong word) about Facebook fundraising campaigns below for you to carefully analyze, so you can decide how to best use this emerging fundraising tool.
+We’ve outlined what we like and dislike (because hate is a strong word) about Facebook fundraising campaigns below for you to carefully analyze, so you can decide how to best use this emerging digital fundraising tool.

 LIKE - Facebook Reaches Across Multiple Generations

 From Baby Boomers to Gen Z, social media is an effective channel for reaching a variety of audiences.
 Paired with a strategic Facebook advertising campaign, you reach various donor types at every stage of the conversion funnel.
 55% of those who engage with nonprofits via social media have been inspired to take further action, so a solid social media strategy is a must.

 Your landing pages are optimized for conversions, A/B tested, and built with your brand in mind.
 Facebook’s templates are not.
 Building a fundraising campaign on Facebook requires use of their limited color palette and font selections, and chances are they aren’t going to match perfectly with your brand.
 Not being able to use your own donation forms is one of the biggest downsides to Facebook fundraising, but the lack of data capture is the greatest concern.
 We’ll get that to in a moment.